One-week Northern Europe by train itinerary

 Today you have a full day to spend in Paris.
 You could climb to the top of the Eiffel Tower or Arc de Triomphe to admire the views, visit big-name museums like the Louvre and Musée d’Orsay, browse book stalls along the Seine or admire the stained glass in Sainte-Chapelle, eat macarons from Ladurée or shop the boutiques of the Champs-Élysées.

+Or why not try one of my free self-guided Paris walking tours?
+Explore the artistic history of Montmartre.
+Go back in time in the medieval Marais.
 Take a walk though the intellectual and bohemian neighbourhood of St Germain.
-Explore the artistic history of Montmartre.
-Or follow in the footsteps of movie legends with a tour of film locations around the city, from black and white classics to modern blockbusters.
+Or follow in the footsteps of movie legends with a tour of Paris film locations, from black and white classics to blockbusters.

 Read more: Things to do in Paris in spring, autumn and winter